 Borneo Travel Guide

-Both Sarawak and Sabah have excellent opportunities for adventure and tribal encounters, but Sarawak is especially good for adventure, and escaping modern infrastructure.
-You can camp in the rainforest with Iban tribesmen in Sarawak's Batang Ai region, and find great climbing in Gunung Mulu National Park, where you can also explore the record-breaking Mulu Caves.
+Both Sarawak and Sabah states have excellent opportunities for adventure and tribal encounters, but Sarawak is especially good for adventure.
+Having spent a day or two around its capital, Kuching, head off to camp in the rainforest with Iban tribesmen in Sarawak's Batang Ai region, and find great climbing in Gunung Mulu National Park, where you can also explore the record-breaking Mulu Caves.

 Sabah is stronger for wildlife, with Kinabatangan River, Danum Valley and Tabin Wildlife Reserve all offering near-guaranteed sightings of wild elephant and orang-utan, while Sepilok Orang-utan Sanctuary is a lovely chance to see conservation in action.
-It’s also famous for Mount Kinabalu; the highest mountain in Malaysia, but a surprisingly do-able climb.
+The state is also famous for Mount Kinabalu, which is the highest mountain in Malaysia, but a surprisingly do-able climb.

 Call us on 01273 670 001